 It is also possible to add links for a special device (recognized by the user agent).
 Currently the following options are available: All devices, Android app, iOS app, Desktop client and all others (Browsers).

-Starting with Nextcloud 13, it is also possible to add links only for members of a given group.
+It is also possible to add links only for members of a given group.

-Fig. 4.2: Click to enlarge
+Fig. 5.2: Click to enlarge

 The links appear in the Nextcloud menu on the top or in the settings menu, after reloading the page.